powerbarrusa/angular_seven/Unit02/Unit02.md

-# Unit 02:  Creating more components
+# Unit 02:  Building more pages

 ## Using the scaffolder to create more components